marstau/marstau.github.io/Blog/software/index.md

 git clone https://github.com/marstau/jasper-client.git jasper
 {% endhighlight %}

-Jasper requires various Python libraries that we can install in one line with:
+Jasper requires various python libraries that we can install in one line with:

 {% highlight bash %}
 sudo pip install --upgrade setuptools